yousong/build-scripts/README.md

 ## Background

-There are times when we want to build packages from source for reasons like
+I want to build packages from source for reasons like

-1. The one provided by the distribution is old, has bugs, lacks the features.
+1. The one provided by the distribution is old, has bugs, lacks the features we want.
 	- QEMU, Vim, tmux, nginx, protobuf, openvswitch belong to this category
-2. Or the distribution in concern does not provide it at all
+2. Or the distribution does not provide it at all
 	- ag (the_silver_searcher), crosstool-ng, mausezahn, libcli, mosh, openrestry, tengine are of this type
-3. We want the process of `wget`, `configure`, `make`, `make install` to be automatic or at least semi-automatic.
+3. I want the process of `wget`, `tar xzf`, patching, `configure`, `make`, `make install` to be automatic or at least semi-automatic.
-	- Just specify the package name, version, url location, and optionally the MD5SUM of the source code, then viola.
+	- We can make it a "viola" thing when we need to do it again
-4. We need to do customizations and want to make the process easily repeatable/reproducible at a later time
+4. I want to do customizations and want to make the process easily repeatable/reproducible at a later time
 	- QEMU, nginx, vim are of this type
 5. We want the effect/result of the build to be local without requiring root privileges or polutting the system directories
-	- These packages will by default install to `$HOME/.usr` (the `--prefix` option)
+	- No, `/usr/local` is not an option

 The idea is not new, yet the result is rewarding.

-Build scripts here uses the naming convention from OpenWrt package `Makefile`.
+Scripts here uses the naming convention from OpenWrt package `Makefile`.

 ## TODO